minimaxir/download-tweets-ai-text-gen/README.md

 * Retweets are not included in the downloaded dataset. (which is generally a good thing)
 * You'll need *thousands* of tweets at minimum to feed to the input model for a good generation results. (ideally 1 MB of input text data, although with tweets that hard to achieve)
 * The download will likely end much earlier than the theoretical limit (inferred from the user profile) as the limit includes retweets/replies/whatever cache shennanigans Twitter is employing.
-* When downloading the tweets, you may hit a `Expecting value: line 1 column 1 (char 0) [x] run.Feed` warning in the terminal; it should be safe to ignore (there isn't a good way to surpress it unfortunately).
 * The legalities of distributing downloaded tweets is ambigious, therefore it's recommended avoiding commiting raw Twitter data to GitHub, and is the reason examples of such data is not included in this repo.
 (AI-generated tweets themselves likely fall under derivative work/parody protected by Fair Use)

 ## Maintainer/Creator